11 Reasons to Visit Fort Collins This Winter

 Winter Farmers' Market

 Fort Collins offers the only Winter Farmers Market in Northern Colorado, featuring rows of beautiful winter produce like fresh greens, root vegetables, local mushrooms and soft cheeses from the Fort Collins-based MouCo Cheese Co. among other things.
 This winter market truly brings to light the craft culture in Fort Collins with tables of local homemade artisan crafts.
-The market is open all winter long on Saturdays October 21 through April 6th and is located at Foothills Mall (215 E Foothills Pkwy).
-Be sure to check the webpage as the market does not happen on every Saturday.
+The market is open all winter long every Saturday starting on November 7 and running to April 19th and is located at Foothills Mall (215 E Foothills Pkwy).

 What better way to spend a chilly day in Fort Collins than staying warm while exploring our numerous museums around town?
-Start the day off at the Fort Collins Museum of Discovery where you can enjoy hands on exhibits exploring science and the history of Fort Collins.
+Start the day off at the Fort Collins Museum of Discovery where you can enjoy hands on exhibits exploring science, music and the history of Fort Collins.
 Plus, the museum is home to an incredible digital dome theater that offers a movie viewing experience like no other.
 If you haven’t had your fill of arts and culture after that, head down the street to the Fort Collins Museum of Art featuring national exhibitions of beautiful artwork.
-Global Village Museum and Avenir Museum of Design are also great options to explore.
+If you're feeling the itch to travel, Global Village Museum showcases international folk art and engages and inspires visitors to learn about world cultures, art, and history.
+To end your day of museums, head to Colorado State University's University Center for the Arts and enjoy the Avenir Museum of Design and Merchandising and the Gregory Allicar Museum of Art.
+Both of these museums are free and open to the public!

 Holidays